Home

 SourceDecoderWhat it sees

-syslog /var/log/lab/rogue-mcp.logrogue-mcp + rogue-mcp-fieldsEvery event the rogue MCP server emits — startup, tool_call, TCP accept
+syslog /var/log/lab/rogue-mcp.logrogue-mcp + rogue-mcp-fieldsEvery event the rogue MCP server emits — startup, tool_call, tcp_connect

 syslog /var/log/lab/driver.logmcp-driver + mcp-driver-fieldsThe MCP client driver — which servers it spawned, which tools it called

-The decoder file (wazuh/decoders/local_decoder.xml) is 100 lines and built to be read top-to-bottom.
+The decoder file (wazuh/decoders/local_decoder.xml) is built to be read top-to-bottom.
 The non-obvious bit is that every regex is type="pcre2".

 Here is the rogue-mcp decoder in full.
 It’s the canonical example for how the other four are written.